Direct Deposit of Unemployment Insurance Payments

 How long does it take after I enroll?

 Once entered into the system, direct deposit should begin the next time you claim benefits.
-The funds to pay your benefits are transmitted to your financial institution within two (2) full bank business days after you use the Internet or call in to certify your eligibility for the week(s) of unemployment.
+The funds to pay your benefits are transmitted to your financial institution within two (2) full bank business days after you certify your eligibility for the week(s) of unemployment.
 Your payment may be available within 48 hours or two full bank business days, depending on your financial institution’s schedule to deposit the transmitted funds to your account.

 If there is a problem with your direct deposit account and benefits are returned because they cannot be deposited, we will temporarily stop direct deposit and pay your benefits by check.